The Best Places to Find Grants: Uncovering New Opportunities for Nonprofits

 2. Understand the types of grants available.

-There are many places you can look to for grant funding for your nonprofit.
+Just as there are many different types of grants available, there are many places you can look for funding for your nonprofit.
 It’s helpful to acquaint yourself with the different types of grant makers available.

 Family Foundations: These are generally family estates in which funds, like above, have been dedicated to vested causes or community interests.